solana-developers/solana-cookbook/docs/th/references/basic-transactions.md

 ## How to change compute budget for a transaction

-Compute budget for a single transaction can be changed by adding an instruction call to the Compute Budget Program.
+Compute budget for a single transaction สามารถ be changed by adding an instruction call to the Compute Budget Program.
 By default the compute budget is set the product of 200k compute units * number of instructions, with a max of 1.4M compute units.
 The less compute you use, the less the transaction costs.